platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ### Contributions

 With collaboration also comes the obligation to sort out the copyrights evolving from different contributors, who are all creators and thus natural copyright holders (or their organization).
-Your contributors may choose to assign their copyrights to you in what is usually called a copyright transfer agreement (CTA), and is well known from scientific publishing papers <!-- PS: initially you used models instead of papers, but I think papers is correct here... --> before the Open Access (OA) movement.
-Your contributors may permit you to exercise copyrights arising from their contribution in a separate agreement, a Contributor License Agreement (CLA) or a Fiduciary License Agreement.
+Your contributors may choose to assign their copyrights to you in what is usually called a copyright transfer agreement (CTA), and is well known from the publication process for scientific papers before the Open Access (OA) movement.
+Alternatively, your contributors may permit you to exercise copyrights arising from their contribution in a separate agreement, a Contributor License Agreement (CLA) or a Fiduciary License Agreement.
 Project Harmony[^harmony] or the Contributor Agreements[^contributoragreements] support the drafting of such agreements.

 [^harmony]: https://www.harmonyagreements.org Project Harmony
 [^contributoragreements]: https://contributoragreements.org Contributor Agreements